 Engaging externally on water risks and opportunities means:

-Our Water Action Plan includes actions with a focus on collaboration and external engagement with IPIECA, the global oil and gas industry association for environmental and social issues.
+We collaborate and engage with IPIECA, the global oil and gas industry association for environmental and social issues.
 The IPIECA Water Working Group focuses on developing guidance for freshwater management, promoting greater consistency in identification of water risks, sharing good practices and promoting consistent reporting.

 Additionally, we participate in local and regional community and industry groups related to addressing local water risks, including:

-- U.S. Lower 48: South Texas Energy and Economic Roundtable Water Sustainability Committee, the Energy Water Initiative and the United States Business Council for Sustainable Development (USBCSD) Water Synergy project
+- U.S. Lower 48: South Texas Energy and Economic Roundtable Water Sustainability Committee and the Energy Water Initiative.

 - Australia: Gas Industry Social & Environmental Research Alliance, Gladstone Healthy Harbour Partnership, Port Curtis Integrated Monitoring Program, Darwin Harbour Integrated Monitoring and Research Program and the Australian Institute of Marine Sciences.

-The ConocoPhillips Center for a Sustainable WE2ST (Water, Energy Education, Science and Technology) at Colorado School of Mines promotes the joint sustainability of unconventional energy production and water resources through education of energy-water literate graduate and undergraduate students, and by conducting world-class research on both community acceptance of unconventional resource development, and water resources related to unconventional energy production.
+- WE2ST Center: The ConocoPhillips Center for a Sustainable WE2ST (Water-Energy Education, Science and Technology) at Colorado School of Mines promotes the joint sustainability of unconventional energy production and water resources through education of energy-water-literate graduate and undergraduate students, and by conducting world-class research on both community acceptance of unconventional resource development and water resources related to unconventional energy production.
 Read more about the WE2ST Center.